Kodaira, Tokyo: Climate

-Kodaira has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Kodaira has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kodaira is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 2.6 °C.

 Demographics

-Per Japanese census data, the population of Kodaira increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Kodaira increased rapidly in the 1950s and 1960s and has continued to grow at a slower rate in the decades since.

 History

 The area of present-day Kodaira was part of ancient Musashi Province, but was a largely unpopulated area under the opening of the Tamagawa Aqueduct in the Edo period made agriculture possible.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Kitatama District in Kanagawa Prefecture.
 The village of Kodaira was created on April 1, 1889 with the establishment of the modern municipalities system.
 Kitatama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 The population of the area expanded after the 1923 Great Kantō earthquake with the relocation of universities and housing areas from central Tokyo.
 Kodaira was elevated to town status in 1944 and to city status on October 1, 1962.